asaraog/msds431week8/README.md

 # Assisted Writing Application

 ## Project Summary
 This project aims to produce a prototype for an assisted writing application based on [Vale](https://vale.sh/), an exisiting command line interface with a backend in Go.
 The prototype is developed using [Wails](https://wails.io/) and [Svelte](https://svelte.dev/repl/hello-world).
 It aims to accept plain text files (.txt or .md) as user input and a preference for style as a text input.
 Two style preferences are supported in the application with a focus on the word 'data' as either a [singular](./styles/singular) or [plural](./styles/plural) noun.
 It only captures simple cases for the verbs 'is/are', 'was/were', 'show/shows', 'suggest/suggests', 'indicate/indicates'.
 However, more complex NLP tools for parts of speech tagging can be included from Python such as [spaCy with Vale](https://github.com/errata-ai/vale/issues/356).
 The output is displayed in the application with support for errors such as invalid type of text file.

-The application prototype is succesful during development.
-However, Vale is not able to integrate with Wails during build and does not output correctly in the application.
-When using the Vale CLI directly, style preferences are captured with correct warnings using the testing text file.
+The application prototype is succesful during development (wails dev) in linking Vale CLI output with user input and displaying errors when for example an image file is read in or incorrect preference is registered like 3 or 4.
+Although Vale is not able to integrate with Wails during build (wails build) and does not output correctly in the built application, style preferences are captured with correct warnings using the testing text file when using the Vale CLI directly.
+Future implemntations would explore other prose linters that do not require command line dependencies.

 ## Important files